CanPixel/MicroCosm/README.md

-## MicroCosm
+# MicroCosm

-Welcome to MicroCosm, an interactive cellular ecosystem simulation built with Next.js and prototyped in Firebase Studio.
+Welcome to **MicroCosm**, an interactive cellular ecosystem simulation built with Next.js and prototyped in Firebase Studio.
+Dive into a mesmerizing, microscopic world and guide your cell from a simple organism to a complex life form.

 ## About The Game

 You are a single biological cell adrift in a vast, primordial soup.
 Your only goals are to survive and to thrive.
-Navigate a microscopic world teeming with energy, consume what you can to grow larger, and evolve into a more complex organism.
+Navigate a dynamic, microscopic world teeming with energy, consume what you can to grow larger, and evolve into a more complex organism.
 The ecosystem is alive and constantly shifting around you—adapt or be absorbed.

+The world is rendered with a beautiful, animated Voronoi pattern that shifts with a parallax effect as you move, creating a deep, immersive experience.

 ## How to Play